grnet/synnefo/astakosclient/docs/index.rst

-.. _snf-astakos-client:
+.. _astakosclient:

-Component snf-astakos-client
+Component astakosclient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Synnefo component :ref:`snf-astakos-client <snf-astakos-client>` defines a default client for the :ref:`Astakos <astakos>` service.
+The Synnefo component :ref:`astakosclient <astakosclient>` defines a default client for the :ref:`Astakos <astakos>` service.
 It is designed to be simple and minimal, hence easy to debug and test.